 DRAWING PENS: For drawing coloring sheets and Paper Cities, I use Sakura Pigma Micron pens.
 They have a very consistent flow, and the ink does not bleed so the edges of your lines are very clean.
 Super nice!

 NON-TOXIC PAINT PENS: My favorite paint pens are Painters Opaque Paint Markers by Elmer’s.
 I use them on fabric, cardboard, and also to decorate wood toys.
 They’re non-toxic and have virtually no oder.
 (Except for the metallic colors, which do smell.)
 If you use them on fabric, then blow with a hot hair dryer to set the ink.
 It will then be permanent and even withstand washing.

 NON-TOXIC WOOD FINISH: The wood finish I use is a food grade beeswax polish by Three BEEautiful Bees.
 Just rub it on with your fingers.
 Great for your skin, and wooden toys!

 SAW: I use a scroll saw for almost all of my wooden toys.
-They’re great for cutting out small shapes, and I love the built in circular sander.
+They’re great for cutting out small shapes.
+Also, they’re not very powerful, and they cut very slowly, so they’re great for beginners.
 I have a very old one.
 You can often find them used for very little money.
 I actually had one in my bedroom when I was 9 years old.
 What a nice mother I have!
 And she still has some of the toys I made with it!

 WOODBURNER: I’ve had a woodburner since I was 9 years old.
 It’s a nice non-toxic way to decorate wood toys.
 You can find them at most hardware, or craft stores.
 Just be careful, because they get very hot!